Boreas Travel Pack vs Tortuga Outbreaker

 Upgrade Your Luggage

-See what traveling with a tough, (almost) waterproof backpack truly designed for around the world travel looks like with the Tortuga Outbreaker.
+See what traveling with a tough, (almost) waterproof travel backpack truly designed for around the world adventures looks like with the Tortuga Outbreaker.